Trymken/GTNH-CropAutomation/README.md

 To view an entire error message regardless of how long it may be, enter

-    <program> 2>/errors.log
+    <program name> 2>/errors.log

     edit /errors.log

 ## Current Limitations
-- The crop bot does not store any seed bags directly.
-The total amount of stored crops is limited by the size of the storage farm.
 - The crop bot cannot create 31/31/0 seed bags for the Extreme Industrial Greenhouse since any crop with >24 growth acts as a weed.
-- The crop bot does not till any grass or dirt even if a farm is overtaken by weeds.
-- The crop bot does not detect when it runs out of crop sticks.

 ## Thanks
-Huge thanks to huchenlei and xyqyear for their initial implementations and letting me take this project even further!
-Shoutout to Mozzg for also contributing to the repo!
+Huge thanks to huchenlei, Mozzg, DylanTaylor1 and xyqyear for their initial implementations.